OpenIxia/nas-cloud-demo/cloudlens/AWS_CL_Fargate.md

 * EKS Fargate Cluster: `<UserLoginTag>_<ProjectTag>_K8S_EKS_CLUSTER_<RegionTag>`,
 * and so on.

 Make sure to replace `1.1.1.1/32` with an IP address block you'll be accessing your deployment from in `InboundIPv4CidrBlock = "1.1.1.1/32"`.
+For CloudLens Manager instance, please search AWS Community AMIs in the region of your choice for "CloudLens-6" and use an AMI ID with the latest version.
+Replace `CLMAmiId` with that ID.

 ## Create EKS Fargate cluster